Tim Scott lost his own presidential bid. But he caught Donald Trump's eye for vice president - ExBulletin

 But the senator has been much more animated in his surrogate role, a fact Trump has repeatedly emphasized.

 He was much better to me than to himself.
 I watched his campaign and he doesn't like to talk about himself.
-But hey, is he talking about Trump,” he said at the Fox town hall.
+But damn, is he talking about Trump, he said at the Fox town hall.

 Trump's public affinity for Scott did not disappear after the South Carolina primary.